OpenLiberty/openapi-ui-test-app/README.md

 - [ ] Forced reload causes all resources to be reloaded
 - [ ] OpenLiberty logo is at the top of the page
 - [ ] No filter bar at the top of the page
-- [ ] Top of the page has the title and description for the application but no links
+- [ ] Top of the page has the title, summary and description for the application but no links
-- [ ] `OAS3.1` icon surrounding colour is `#5d8203` via element inspection
+- [ ] `OAS 3.1` icon surrounding colour is `#5d8203` via element inspection
 - [ ] Footer is present
 - [ ] Footer contains links for `Terms of service`, `Test Author - Website`, `Contact Test Author`, `Apache 2.0` and `Docs`
   - [ ] Apache 2.0 link works